What are malagueta peppers?

 Where can you buy malagueta peppers?

-Luckily online retailers have you covered for a lot of different malagueta products, especially for malagueta hot sauces and malagueta salsas.
+Luckily online retailers have you covered for a lot of different malagueta products, especially for malagueta hot sauces and malagueta salsas (Amazon).
 They are easy to find online and a great way to bring to life any regional dish that you are preparing in the traditional way.

 While not a staple hot pepper in the United States, the malagueta pepper is growing in popularity.
 As immigrant populations introduce it more and more, and gourmet chefs showcase it in their meals, this chili is carving out a big place on the pepper scale for itself.
 The next time you’ve got a Portuguese or Brazilian dish to prepare, use these chilies in order to bring the real essence of the dish to life.
 And try a malagueta hot sauce.
 It’s a good staple hot sauce to have in the cupboard.